Become a milkweed growing maestro in six simple steps.

 After 30 days in the refrigerator, the seeds should be fully germinated and ready for planting.
 Remove the seeds from the bag and plant them in a sunny place about a 1/2" deep in the soil.
 Growing milkweed can begin indoors to ensure the growth process is going smoothly, but should be transplanted to the outdoors shortly after the final frost of the season.

 Remember: Milkweed is poisonous to humans and toxic if eaten.
-When growing, keep the plant away from children and pets.
+Keep the plant away from children and pets.
 Most pets have a natural instinct not to eat the plant due to its unappealing smell.

 Step 4: Water your plants daily

 Make sure to water your plants daily for at least two weeks after planting.
-If everything goes smoothly, your milkweed plants will be big enough for monarch caterpillars to begin eating in 60 days.
+If everything goes smoothly, your milkweed plants will be big enough for monarch caterpillars to eat in 60 days.

 Step 5: Keep planting milkweed